stefan-kolb/nucleus/README.md

 ### Core constructs

 PaaSal could support any constellation of PaaS offers that are currently available.
-In order to do so, we differentiate between 3 types:
+In order to do so, we differentiate between three types:

 The **vendor**, or the PaaS platform, which determines the functionality, a **provider** that runs the vendor's platform and offers it to its customers and finally the **endpoint** of the provider's offer.

-For most scenarios the *endpoint* is identical to the *provider*, but in some cases, for instance on [IBM Bluemix](https://console.ng.bluemix.net), *endpoints* distinguish different deployment regions.
+For most scenarios the *endpoint* is identical to the *provider*, but in some cases, for instance on [IBM Bluemix][bluemix], *endpoints* distinguish different deployment regions.

-If running PaaSal as webservice, all changes made to these entities at runtime will be discarded, unless you enable the functionality in the configuration and specify a location where to persist the data to.
+If running PaaSal as web service, all changes made to these entities at runtime will be discarded, unless you enable the functionality in the configuration and specify a location where to persist the data to.

 #### Vendors

-You can use the API of PaaSal to show a list of all currently supported vendors.
+You can use the API of PaaSal to show a list of all supported vendors.
-This request if publicly available and does not require any authentication.
+This request is publicly available and does not require any authentication.

-However, you can't create, delete or update a vendor at runtime because they represent the logic to communicate with their platform.
+However, you can't create, delete or update a vendor at runtime because it represents the logic to communicate with the associated platform.
 All developers that want to have more information on how to add a new vendor can take a look at the instructions: [Add a vendor (or implement a new adapter)](wiki/implement_new_adapter.md)

 #### Providers and Endpoints